-As of the date of this report, the Board comprises the following five directors, three (3) of whom are independent and non-executive Directors (the "Independent and Non-Executive Directors") and two (2) are Executive Directors.
-Although the Chairman is not independent, the majority of the Board is made up of Independent and Non-Executive Directors which is in compliance with provisions 2.2 and 2.3 of the Code.
-The Board and the NC are satisfied that the Board has substantial independent elements to ensure that objective judgment is exercised on corporate affairs.
+As of the date of this report, the Board comprises the following six directors, three (3) of whom are independent and non-executive Directors (the "Independent and Non-Executive Directors") and three (3) of whom are Executive Directors.
+The Chairman is not independent and the Independent and Non-Executive Directors of the Company does not make up a majority of the Board as recommended by Provisions 2.2 and 2.3 of the Code.
+As such, the NC will continue to review and monitor the requirement for the majority Independent and Non-Executive Directors, in line with the provisions of the Code.
+The Board and the NC are satisfied that the Board has substantial independent elements to ensure that objective judgement is exercised on corporate affairs.
 Matters requiring the Board's approval are discussed and deliberated with participation from each member of the Board and all major decisions are made collectively.
 The composition of the Board is as follows:

-Name of Director Position held on the Board Nature of Appointment Mr Cheng Buck Poh @ Chng Bok Poh1 Executive Chairman and CEO Executive Director Mr Tan Sim Cheng Non-Executive Deputy Chairman and Director Non-Executive/Lead Independent Director Ms Cheng Li Chen 2 Mr Chee Teck Kwong Patrick Mr Chua Keng Woon 3 Executive Director Director Director Executive Director Non-Executive/Independent Director Non-Executive/Independent Director
+Name of Director Position held on the Board Nature of Appointment Cheng Buck Poh @ Chng Bok Poh Executive Chairman/CEO Executive Director Tan Sim Cheng Non-Executive Deputy Chairman and Lead Independent Director Chua Keng Woon Director Non-Executive/Independent Director Lim Hui Kwan1 Director Non-Executive/Independent Director Cheng Wee Ling 2 Director Executive Director Christina Chow Poh Lin2 Director Executive Director